GIGABAIT93/egg-hytale/README.md

 ### First-Time Authentication

-During the first installation, the Hytale downloader will require authentication with your Hytale account.
+During the first start, the Hytale downloader will require authentication with your Hytale account.
 You'll see output similar to this in the console:

 ```txt
 Please visit the following URL to authenticate: